 More than a million children suffering from acute malnutrition are caught in areas of Yemen hardest hit by a deadly outbreak of cholera.
 Photo: Mohammed Awadh/Save the Children

 Our teams are working to save lives

 We currently have 14 cholera treatment centres, more than 90 rehydration units and operate 10 mobile health and nutrition teams across the country.
 We continue to support 97 fixed health facilities.
-At the time of writing this story, 160 tonnes of supplies for treating cholera were on route to Yemen.
+At the time of writing this story, 160 tonnes of supplies for treating cholera were en route to Yemen.

 You can help

-We need your help to open more life-saving cholera treatment centres, train health workers and community volunteers, and to provide sanitation and hygiene supplies, including chlorine tablets, oral rehydration salts, water storage tanks and hygiene kits.
+We need your help to open more life-saving cholera treatment centres, train health workers and community volunteers, and provide communities with sanitation and hygiene supplies, including chlorine tablets, oral rehydration salts, water storage tanks and hygiene kits.
 You can also help efforts to raise awareness among communities about effective ways to prevent the further spread of cholera.

 Children are dying from cholera and malnutrition and need your help to survive.
 Please donate now.

 Banner image: Seven-year-old Ahmed*, infected with cholera, waits in an isolation tent until a hospital bed is made available.